-Customised solutions, Online Brokers and Achieving almost 100% Electronic Verification Success
+Customised solutions, Online Brokers and Achieving almost 100% Electronic Identity Verification Success

 A digital client onboarding process is critical for brokers that want to provide the best possible client experience and drive scalable and cost-effective customer acquisition.
 Effort and resources invested toward client acquisition are diluted if customers are disrupted during sign up with manual processes, increasing the likelihood of abandonment.